Gertrude Kelly: The Irish Nationalism

 Kelly claimed to have been a member of almost every Irish association in New York.
 She was the only female patron of the Gaelic Society in New York and served as the chairwoman of the 1913 Irish Historic Pageant.
 When a supporter of Irish Home Rule and the United Irish League of America, she organized the United Irishwomen when it looked as though Ulster might be excluded from the Third Irish Home Rule Bill in 1914.
-In December of that year, Kelly and Irish journalist Sydney Gifford formed the first American auxiliary to the Cumann na mBan, more commonly known as the Irish Women's Council.
+In December of that year, Kelly and Irish journalist Sidney Gifford formed the first American auxiliary to the Cumann na mBan, more commonly known as the Irish Women's Council.
 She was president of the association and arranged new chapters around the country as well as arranging speakers and fundraising.
 She did not support Irish Volunteer leader John Redmond's move to support the British armed forces in the First World War.
 Kelly was also pacifist who believed in non-violent protests.
 She was arrested during an anti-war demonstration during the war.
 In 1917 she co-founded the Irish Progressive League (IPL).
 During the war, organisations which criticized British policy were put on the government watch list.
 As a result of the members of the earlier organisations being listed, the IPL believed they were better positioned to lobby for the Irish Republic in Washington.

 Kelly was one of the organizers of the American Women Pickets for the Enforcement of America's War Aims which protested at the British Embassy in Washington in 1920.
 They also organized a strike at Chelsea Piers, which lasted three and a half weeks, in protest of the British Prime Minister's actions in relation to Irish Archbishop Daniel Mannix and the arrest of the Cork Mayor Terence MacSwiney.
 The strike spread to Brooklyn, New Jersey, and Boston and included Irish, Italian, and African-American workers.
 The strike at Chelsea Piers was termed "the first purely political strike of workingmen in the history of the United States" by The New York Sun.

 In January 1921, Kelly and Kathleen O'Brennan formed an American branch of the Irish White Cross.